 These tips are particularly important because they will help you improve your performance, help you think less about the process and reduce the time you spend on routing things.
 This way you can focus better on the things you need to do.

-In previous topic I explained why MacOS is the best OS.
+In previous article I explained why MacOS is the best OS: Most popular OS for PC and laptops.

 Now let's talk about useful tips there.